More about Dave Snider

 Occassionally I show up on camera or on a podcast as a vague expert in nerdy things.Download my resume

 Guidebook provides a simple interface for publishing your own event and location guides.
 If you walked a showroom floor in the past year you were likely using an app we helped build.
-I work with a fantastic, small team building the CMS backend that powers everything.
+I worked with a fantastic, small team building the CMS backend that powers everything.

 Founder / Designer.